Dirk The Daring

 - Combat Medic: When he acquires the "Dragon Spirit" spell that can heal him at little cost of mana or obtains life potions to be used in later battles in 3D: Return to the Lair.

 - The Comically Serious: Only Dirk could pout while falling to his doom, or whistle merrily whilst sinking in lava.

 - Cowardly Lion: Has shades of this, but is no less deadly with his sword.

 - Dissonant Serenity: While most of his "falling" deaths have him screaming bloody murder, some in Time Warp have him pouting irritably at the player.
 One particular late-game death involves calmly whistling whilst sinking into lava.

 - Dork Knight

-- Happily Married: To Daphne.
+- Happily Married: To Daphne in second game.

-- Heroic BSOD/Heartbroken Badass: Near the end of Time Warp, after he brings Daphne down to normal with the deathly side effect of the Death Ring in the original, when he sees her lying in the pedestal bed, he thinks he has failed her or caused her death and gives what he thinks is their Last Kiss and buries his head in grief, all the while using Offhand Backhands on the little imps that repeatedly attack him.
+- Heroic BSoD/Heartbroken Badass: Near the end of Time Warp, after he brings Daphne down to normal with the deathly side effect of the Death Ring in the original, when he sees her lying in the pedestal bed, he thinks he has failed her or caused her death and gives what he thinks is their Last Kiss and buries his head in grief, all the while using Offhand Backhands on the little imps that repeatedly attack him.
 Little does he realize that the kiss was actually a True Love's Kiss that has broken the spell while he is fighting off the imps and trying to stay alive by climbing onto crumbling platforms; and when she calls his name, he recovers completely upon seeing her alive and well.